 The SPI bus operates with a single master device and one or more slave devices.
-When multiple slave devices are used, an independent Slave Select connection is required from the master device to each slave device.
+When multiple slave devices are used, an independent Slave Select connection can be used to address each slave individually

 Figure 32-4 shows a typical connection between a master device and multiple slave devices.